ivoreynoldsmoore/RoR2Tweaks/README.md

 The grenade's movement has been made more predictable, so that it is easier to use.
 * The velocity of the projectile has been reduced.
 * The mass of the projectile has been increased.

+#### Commando's Tactical Dive
+Commando is invulnerable during the roll.